crokita/discovery-generic-hmi/README.md

-This repository is strictly for [Manticore's](https://github.com/smartdevicelink/manticore)
+This repository is strictly for [Manticore's](https://github.com/smartdevicelink/manticore) usage.